firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 ```

 **Prerequisites**: The microVM is `Paused`.

-                   On a fresh microVM, `track_dirty_pages` field should be set to `true`,
+*Note*: On a fresh microVM, `track_dirty_pages` field should be set to `true`,
-                   when configuring the `/machine-config` resource, while on a snapshot
+when configuring the `/machine-config` resource, while on a snapshot loaded
-                   loaded microVM, `enable_diff_snapshots` from `PUT /snapshot/load`
+microVM, `enable_diff_snapshots` from `PUT /snapshot/load`request body,
-                   request body, should be set.
+should be set.

 **Effects**:

 - _on success_:
   - The file indicated by `snapshot_path` contains the devices' model state and
     emulation state, same as when creating a full snapshot.
 The one indicated by
-    `mem_file_path` contains this time a **diff copy** of the guest memory - the diff
+    `mem_file_path` contains this time a **diff copy** of the guest memory; the
-    consists of the memory pages which have been dirtied since the last snapshot creation
+    diff consists of the memory pages which have been dirtied since the last
-    or since the creation of the microVM, whichever of these events was the most recent.
+    snapshot creation or since the creation of the microVM, whichever of these
+    events was the most recent.
   - All the other effects mentioned in the **Effects** paragraph from
     **Creating full snapshots** section apply here.
 - _on failure_: no side-effects.